• Skip to primary navigation

 From remote: If you want to create a copy of a repository that is already on GitHub, you can use the Git Fork command.
 With this command, you can make a git fork or git clone of the same repository locally.

-From local: This can be done by using the Git Remote command when the repository is first created on local.
+From local: This can be done by using the Git Remote command when the repository is first created locally.
 By connecting it to the remote repository, the user will be able to access it from anywhere.

 In the meantime, we will follow the second approach (From local), where a user has a local repository and an empty remote repository that are not connected to each other.